Converting my Grandmother's Old, Broken Phone into a Server

 • Step 1: First, I factory reset the phone and cleaned the storage as much as I could.
 I then installed the F-Droid store to download Shizuku, Canta, and Termux.
 I started Shizuku by enabling developer mode and sending the ADB command from my computer.
 With Shizuku access granted, I used Canta to remove most of the heavy Samsung bloatware.
 Finally, I opened Termux, installed dropbear, and wrote a quick script to execute dropbear -p 43000.
 This allowed me to SSH into the phone from my laptop, making it much easier to configure and run.

-• Step 3: After installing all the dependencies, I had 3 uses for the phoneserver.
+• Step 3: After installing all the dependencies, I had three uses for the phoneserver.

 3. Host the dynamic JNVCKM Site v2

-• Step 4: to do this, for the first one I asked Grok AI to build me a python webserver, then added some css to it and made a start script.
-To host the two astro.js sites, I did cd && git clone https://github.com/hamb1y/portfolio && git clone https://github.com/hamb1y/orangesmp-website to get both of these sites onto my server.
+• Step 4: To do this, for the first one I asked Grok AI to build me a Python web server, then added some CSS to it and made a start script.
+To host the two Astro sites, I did cd && git clone https://github.com/hamb1y/portfolio && git clone https://github.com/hamb1y/orangesmp-website to get both of these sites onto my server.
 Then I did cd ~/portfolio && pnpm install && pnpm run astro build && pnpm run astro preview --host to first go into the portfolio root directory, then install all the dependencies, then build the site, then run the site to test that it did in fact work.
-I did the same for both of the astro.js sites.
-Then, I made a startup script for both of those, which looks like this:
+I did the same for both of the Astro sites.
+Then I made a startup script for both of those, which looks like this:

 1. Portfolio: